The Montréal Carbon Pledge

 Owned carbon emissions

-In 2017, The Co-operators equity investments, corporate bond and preferred share investments ‘owned’ a total of 173,283 tonnes of CO2-equivalent greenhouse gases (emissions sources scopes 1 and 2 only) emitted by companies in our portfolio.
-Compared on a like-for-like basis to 2016, we noted a 9.7 per cent decrease in carbon emissions.
-This decrease is due to lower overall exposure to high-emitting companies, particularly among the corporate bond investments, where we eliminated a small number of very high-emitting companies.
+In 2018, The Co-operators equity investments, corporate bond investments and preferred share investments ‘owned’ a total of 145,282 tonnes of CO2-equivalent greenhouse gases (emissions sources scopes 1 and 2 only) emitted by companies in our portfolio.
+Compared on a like-for-like basis to 2017, we noted a 16.2 per cent decrease in carbon emissions.
+This decrease is partly due to lower overall exposure to high-emitting companies, particularly among the corporate bond investments, where we eliminated a small number of very high-emitting companies.
 Our preferred share investments accounted for a large portion of the decrease in ‘owned’ emissions, most of which can be attributed to one high-emitting company in the portfolio.
 Our ownership of that company’s preferred shares did not change materially in 2018 but the emissions reported for that company by our third-party data provider declined from the previous year due to a change in their methodology.

-Our investment carbon footprint far exceeds the emissions from our operations, which totaled 14,462 tonnes of CO2-equivalent emissions in 2018 (see Our Carbon Footprint).
+Our investment carbon footprint far exceeds the emissions from our operations, which totaled 14,213 tonnes of CO2-equivalent emissions in 2018 (see Our Carbon Footprint).
 The Co-operators net emissions were reduced by 81 per cent in 2018, compared to 2010 emission levels, primarily through purchases of renewable energy certificates from Bullfrog Power.
 The fact that our owned emissions are more than 10 times the emissions from our operations reinforces the importance of our approach to sustainable investing, which emphasizes stewardship and advocacy, and encourages the companies we own to manage their climate risks and decrease their emissions.

 Weighted average carbon intensity

-The weighted average carbon intensities of some of the portfolios representative of The Co‑operators investments are shown in the graph below.
+The weighted average carbon intensities of some of the portfolios representative of The Co-operators investments are shown in the graph below.
 The Co-operators equities have lower emissions on average than benchmark companies.
 The carbon intensity of our Canadian REIT holdings and preferred shares are also below the benchmark.
-In 2017, we used the S&P/TSX Preferred Shares Index as our preferred shares benchmark, which better aligns with the sector allocation of our portfolio.
+Since 2017, we have been using the S&P/TSX Preferred Shares Index as our preferred shares benchmark, which better aligns with the sector allocation of our portfolio.
 As with the ‘owned’ emissions calculation, the change in the carbon intensity of our preferred shares portfolio is largely due to a methodology change by our third-party data provider.

 Methodology: How we calculate the carbon footprint of investments